sscheib/sscheib.github.io/_posts/2023-05-30-redhat-satellite-concept.md

 This carried the burden to update the Satellite Tools repository - and *only* the Satellite Tools repository - when carrying out a Satellite update.
 With regular patch days, you simply wouldn't publish a new version of the Satellite
 Tools CV - this made things manageable.

-In the very first moment this sounds like a big overkill, but in contrast, at one of my customers back then, we faced regular issues with leaking memory (the OOM killer would kill running processes) and ultimately, it turned out to be an issue that the Katello Agent had been updated to a newer version than Satellite supported, which turned into this weird memory leaking behaviour.
+In the very first moment this sounds like a big overkill, but in contrast, at one of my customers back then, we faced regular issues with leaking memory (the out-of-memory (OOM) killer would kill running processes) and ultimately, it turned out to be an issue that the Katello Agent had been updated to a newer version than Satellite supported (within the same major and minor version, only the Z-version was different), which turned into this weird memory leaking behavior.

+Yes, that might have been a one-off issue, which won't repeat itself.
+Until it repeats itself. :innocent:

 Lastly, pretty much every customer I talked to during my time as consultant had the need of providing additional tools, such as: